 Although the book covers a lot of bases, it doesn’t skimp at all on material.
 Each chapter offers a nice selection of recipes and photos.
 Although each recipe does not necessarily have a photo to match, the photos that are included are fantastic and drool-worthy.
 Some even cover two full pages to get the point across.
 Yes, we’re hungry.

 There are so many recipes to try in this book!
-Starting with breakfast and then heading into lunch, dinner, etc, here are some that look particularly appetizing to me: Cinnamon-Cream Brioche, Flour’s Famous Egg Sandwich, Ham and Vermont Cheddar Hot Pockets (and these won’t make you call in sick!), Eggplant Parmesan Soup, Autumn Vegetable Soup with Sausage and Green Lentils, Roast Beef Sandwich with Horseradish Mayo, Crispy Onions, and Tomato, Roast Lamb Sandwich with Tomato Chutney and Rosemary Goat Cheese, Heirloom Tomato Salad with Feta, Pistachios, Watermelon, and Nigella Seeds, Blood Orange and Beet Salad with Toasted Walnuts, Goat Cheese, and Blood Orange Vinaigrette, Roasted Pork Loin with Chive Spaetzle, Slow-Roasted Balsamic Onions, and Oregano Mojo, Boneless Beef Short Ribs with Parmesan Polenta, Best Boston Cream Pie, and several fruity seltzer-based drinks!
+Starting with breakfast and then heading into lunch, dinner, etc, here are some that look particularly appetizing to me: Cinnamon-Cream Brioche, Flour’s Famous Egg Sandwich, Ham and Vermont Cheddar Hot Pockets, Eggplant Parmesan Soup, Autumn Vegetable Soup with Sausage and Green Lentils, Roast Beef Sandwich with Horseradish Mayo, Crispy Onions, and Tomato, Roast Lamb Sandwich with Tomato Chutney and Rosemary Goat Cheese, Heirloom Tomato Salad with Feta, Pistachios, Watermelon, and Nigella Seeds, Blood Orange and Beet Salad with Toasted Walnuts, Goat Cheese, and Blood Orange Vinaigrette, Roasted Pork Loin with Chive Spaetzle, Slow-Roasted Balsamic Onions, and Oregano Mojo, Boneless Beef Short Ribs with Parmesan Polenta, Best Boston Cream Pie, and several fruity seltzer-based drinks!
 Trust me, I’m holding back.
 There are so many more I could mention, but I will let you explore the book and see for yourselves.

 I plan on making lots of recipes from this book (perhaps when I feel an overwhelming desire to cheat on my diet), but first thing’s first.
 The recipe that required immediate action was Mama Chang’s Hot and Sour Soup.
 I have been a big fan of hot and sour soup for years.
 I order it regularly at Asian restaurants and find the combination of spicy and sour flavors along with a variety of textures to be a comforting balance.